What Are the Most Common Passwords in 2022?

-While different studies tend to be at least slightly different from each other, recent research generally agrees on a similar list of the most common passwords.
-The top two most common passwords are identical across numerous sources, including NordPass, Cybernews, and CNBC.
-There are some minor discrepancies further down the list, but you should take care to avoid any of the passwords mentioned below:
+While studies tend to vary, recent research generally agrees on a similar list of the most common passwords.
+The top two most common passwords are identical across numerous sources, including NordPass and CNBC.
+There are minor discrepancies further down the list, but avoid any of the passwords mentioned below:

 1. 123456